FlowFuse/website/src/node-red/getting-started/programming/loop.md

 #### For Loop

-In traditional programming, `for` loops are used to iterate a set number of times, typically based on an index or a predefined range.
-This is in contrast to `while` loops, which continue to execute as long as a specified condition remains true.
-The `for` loop is ideal when you know in advance how many times you need to iterate.
+In traditional programming, `for` loops iterate a set number of times based on an index or range, while `while` loops execute as long as a condition is `true`.

-In Node-RED, implementing a `for` loop involves a different approach, as it doesn't offer built-in loop constructs.
-Instead, you can simulate a `for` loop by using nodes to manage a counter and iterate through array elements.
-This example demonstrates how to mimic a `for` loop by incrementing an index to access array elements one by one.
+In Node-RED, you can simulate a `for` loop by managing a counter with nodes to iterate through array elements.
+By incrementing an index variable, you can access each element and perform operations, effectively mimicking the behavior of a traditional `for` loop.

 Here’s how you can set up a `for` loop in Node-RED: